-Scalefusion MDM enables enterprise data encryption and protection by using the combination of access control settings, Windows Information Protection and Bitlocker.
+Scalefusion MDM enables enterprise data encryption and protection by using the combination of access control settings, WIP, and Bitlocker.

 We have discussed the list of features and security settings for the WIP policy.
 The Azure Information Protection (AIP), previously known as Azure RMS is also a feature by Windows 10 introduced to prevent corporate data leakage.
 But there is a difference between Windows Information Protection and Azure Information Protection.

 Azure Information Protection AIP is a cloud-based set of settings that enables IT admins to label, classify and secure documents and messages for on-prem devices that are a part of Office 365 AD.
 While the documents and messages can be protected using the Office web and desktop applications on Office 365, the AD RMS helps in securing the documents and messages leveraging the capability of on-premise hardware.